bndr/pipreqs/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.7 to 3.11, and PyPy.
+3. The pull request should work for currently supported Python and PyPy versions.
 Check https://travis-ci.org/bndr/pipreqs/pull_requests and make sure that the tests pass for all supported Python versions.